-developed yet, the album succeeded on the band’s raw, rock-meets-blues performances.
+Over the years, Aerosmith has voiced discontent with their 1973 self-titled debut.
+The songwriting may not have been as fluent as their newer releases, and Steven Tyler’s singing style wasn’t fully developed yet, but the album succeeded in the band’s raw, rock-meets-blues performances.
 Now, they have nothing to worry about.
 They are still everywhere you turn!

 The main riff has two guitar parts.
 This is what they sound like together:

 Begin the first measure by barring your 1st finger on the seventh fret on all three strings that are shown being used on the tablature ( it will come into play in a second).
 Place your 3rd and 4th fingers on the ninth frets on the “D” string and the “G” string.
 Play that twice, only playing the notes shown on the tablature.
 Lift off the ninth frets with your 3rd and 4th fingers and play that once.
 Put your 3rd and 4th fingers back, and then move to the second and fourth frets with your fingers in the same arrangement to end the measure.

 Play the second measure by keeping your fingers where they were from the end of the first measure.
 Play that a couple of times, and then just like you did at the beginning of the first measure, pull your 3rd and 4th fingers off and play the second fret on the three strings shown once.
 Put your 3rd and 4th fingers back, and after playing that once, let off with all of your fingers and then place your 1st finger back on the second fret on the “D” string.
 Don’t forget the open notes.